 - Mix in 2 tablespoons hoisin sauce, 1 teaspoon chili flakes (optional), 2 tablespoons oyster sauce, 1 teaspoon Chinese rice cooking wine, and 3 tablespoons Sriracha chili sauce together in a small bowl until everything is combined.
 Then pour in the cornstarch slurry from the step above into the sauce and mix everything together.
 Set aside

 - Set the stove to medium heat.
 Add a bit of oil into a frying pan and wait for it to get hot.

-- Once the oil is hot and shimmering, add in the butter and garlic and toast it for a half a minute
+- Once the oil is hot and shimmering, add in 1 tablespoon butter and the minced garlic and toast it for a half a minute

 - Add in the snow peas and cook it for 1 minute until it is vibrant green.
 Careful not to overcook it - we want it crisp!

 - Add in the sauce and mix it around until it thickens (approximately 1-2 minutes)

 *Nutritional information is calculated using online tools and is an estimate*